Supermagnum/Tandberg/readme.md

 2013-03-27: looking at the schematic for the TDV 2200 keyboard, a few key things: receive (serial input to the keyboard) is connected via a 26LS32 to the T0 pin (pin 1) on the 8035. send (serial output from the keyboard) is from the P15 pin (pin 32) on the 8035, via a 26LS31.

+ the keyboard uses V.11 / RS-422 to at 2400 baud communicate with the terminal.
+The external keyboard connector (E1) is a 9 pin connector.
+Pinout is
+1 - protective ground CHGND
+2 - transmit to keyb.
+TXKB (bar)
+3 - +5V
+4 - receive from keyb.RXKB (bar)
+5 -
+6 - GND
+7 - transmit to keyboard TXKB
+8 -
+9 - receive from keyboard RXKB
+The keyboard uses a 26LS31 line driver (U10) and a 26LS32 line receiver (U9) which converts TTL to RS-422 signals.
+The mainboard uses the same circuits.

 2013-03-27: description how the keyboard works (from the schematic notes): Clocked by a 5.76 MHz crystal oscillator the microprocessor continuously generates a cyclic 4-bit address for the scan decoder which scans the 16 vertical lines of the key matrix and pulls one line at a time low.
 At the same time the microprocessor reads the status of the eight horizontal matrix lines.